HBandesh/TTFB-Optimization-React/README.md

 *And finally!!!!!!
 The climax part of the blog arrives, where I will tell you the main secret, apart from the optimizations stated above, that big companies imply and do wonders!!!!*

-# SENDING HTML IN CHUNKS FROM SERVER
+# Sending HTML in chunks from server

 Look at the following images and decide, in which way would you want your websites to render :->